 The High School Equivalency (HSE) diploma is a gateway for adults to find their way to better paying jobs and higher education.
-Millions of adults have earned their HSE, which is accepted at all community colleges.
+Millions of adults have earned their HSE, which is accepted at all community colleges and most universities.
 A recent study showed that a high school dropout who obtains the HSE diploma could see an income rise of 43 percent.
-HSE graduates make an average of $385,000 more in their lifetime than people without.
-That’s a raise of $12,000 a year for most people.
-The HSE becomes more profitable when the student goes on to college.
+The HSE becomes even more profitable when the student goes on to college.
 The average income for college graduates is $44,000, more than double the income of people who haven’t graduated high school.

 HSE Testing Services

 The North Carolina Community College System has approved the following High School Equivalency (HSE) tests: GED and HiSET.
 Upon successful completion of a HSE test, the student will receive a High School Equivalency Diploma from North Carolina State Board of Community Colleges.
 A graduation ceremony is held annually for the Adult High School and HSE Diploma graduates.